 -

-ClockShark — Good for small construction and trade crews that track hours by job site
+ClockShark — Best for construction and trade crews that track hours by job site

-ClockShark is a digital time clock and job management platform built for construction and field service small businesses.
+ClockShark is a digital time tracking and job management platform specifically designed for construction, landscaping, and field service small businesses.

-Why I chose ClockShark: I chose ClockShark because it ties employee hours directly to specific jobs, which can help small businesses better understand their labor costs.
+Why I chose ClockShark: I chose ClockShark because it connects employee hours directly to specific jobs and tasks, providing field service businesses with detailed job costing and real-time project budget tracking.

 You can set overtime rules based on your company policy or use pre-built rules like California’s overtime standards.
 Timesheets are clean and ready for payroll export, and you can approve timesheets directly from the dashboard or review individual entries for details.